Tom Thurman: Film career

 In a 2006 production for Starz, Thurman directed Buy the Ticket, Take the Ride: Hunter S. Thompson on Film.
 Premiering at the 2006 Hollywood Film Festival, the documentary contained a who's who of Thompson family members, colleagues, friends, admirers and detractors, including Johnny Depp, Sean Penn, George McGovern, Tom Wolfe, William F. Buckley Jr., Gary Hart, and Nick Tosches.
 The reviews were mixed, however, with the harshest opinion appearing in the December 12, 2006 edition of The New York Times.
 Reviewer Anita Gates attacks the documentary's narrator (Nick Nolte), writer (Tom Marksbury) and director.
 She describes Nolte as sounding like "less like an outlaw than a slightly slow student who doesn't understand the words he is reading."
 She adds that "Marksbury's sometimes-pedestrian script doesn't help."
 Finally, Gates remarks that "the talking heads rattle on, and even interviews with Mr. Thompson are relatively uninformative.
 It seems that the director, Tom Thurman, couldn't bring himself to edit out any celebrity comment, even if that person's point had been made several times before."
 The Boston Globe, in a December 12, 2006 review, was more kind, saying that Buy the Ticket "impressively delivers a strong sense of Thompson the man…"

 2008 marked the release of Thurman's documentary Nick Nolte: No Exit, which premiered at the Karlovy Vary Film Festival.
 The documentary was acquired by IFC Films and currently airs on The Sundance Channel.
 In her January 6, 2010 column for USA Today, Whitney Matheson wrote that "Nick Nolte: No Exit is one of those movies that's destined to become a cult classic…" Other reviews were harsh, however.
 In the March 17, 2010 edition of the Chicago Sun-Times, Roger Ebert wrote: "Nick Nolte is an interesting actor.
 Perhaps too interesting to appear in an independent documentary about himself.
 Perhaps too interesting to be interviewed by someone else.
 In 'Nick Nolte: No Exit,' he interviews himself.
 The way he does this does what it can to assist a fairly pointless documentary."

-In 2013,Thurman directed a documentary for Kentucky Television about Louisville native Wendy Whelan, a principal dancer with the New York City Ballet.
+In 2013, Thurman directed a documentary for Kentucky Television about Louisville native Wendy Whelan, a principal dancer with the New York City Ballet.
 Seven more documentaries followed over the next four years, on topics including Actors Theatre of Louisville, glassblower Lino Tagliapetra and musician Merle Travis.

-Thurman is currently completing a documentary about famed Kentucky author Robert Penn Warren, the only American author to have received a Pulitzer Prize in poetry and fiction.
-This project is scheduled for broadcast on Kentucky Educational Television in fall 2018.